You all know I love to mantel-scape, so hard, all over the place – most specifically on mantels.

-Click through to read the rest of the tips and see the video. (more…)
+Click through to see the rest of the gold mantel-scape and see all resources.